ebullient/ttrpg-convert-cli/docs/templates/pf2e/QuteSpell/QuteSpellDuration.md

 # QuteSpellDuration

 Details about the duration of the spell.

+Example default representations:

+- `1 minute`
-Example default representations: <blockquote>1 minute</blockquote> <blockquote>sustained up to 1 minute</blockquote>
+- `sustained up to 1 minute`

 ## Attributes

 [dismissable](#dismissable), [duration](#duration), [sustained](#sustained)

-### sustained

-Whether this is a sustained spell, boolean

 ### dismissable